-Sometimes, it can be hard to know what the right answer is.
+The other insurer will contact you and offer a settlement amount.
+Sometimes, it can be hard to know if the settlement amount is fair.
 Often, an insurance company will offer you an amount that you feel is unfairly low, but you might not know the best ways to handle the process of getting that dispute resolved.

-Step 1: Document, Document, Document
+Document, Document, Document

-As you begin this process, it is essential to document, document, document: make sure that you file a police report at the time of the accident, see a doctor to document your injuries, and take photos of damage to your vehicle.
+Make sure that you file a police report at the time of the accident.
+Also, see a doctor and document your injuries.
+Take photos of any damage to your vehicle.
 Any documentation you can get is going to be evidence that you can use to build your case that the amount you are claiming is fair and just.

 Report and Initiate the Claim

-Step 3: Open Your Mail
+Open Your Mail

 When you file your claim, the insurance company will send you a letter confirming that they received your claim and will soon begin the process of discussing it with you.
 This letter, called a “reservation of rights” letter, allows them to acknowledge the claim was received without accepting the truthfulness of the claim itself.
 At this point, it might make sense to consult an attorney on the next steps.

-Step 4: Take a Deep Breath
+Take a Deep Breath

 No matter how accurately you document the evidence and are fair in your claim, the insurance company will try to fight its way out of paying the amount you are owed.
 Just like all businesses, insurance companies are trying to make money, and paying out expensive claims isn't a great way to do so.

-If you sustained bodily damage or damage to your property, it's a good idea to send a damage letter which outlines your medical costs, out-of-pocket expenses and lost income as a result of the accident.
-The claims adjuster for the insurance company will respond to your assessment with one of their own—or, they might send one first.
+If you sustained bodily damage or damage to your property, it's a good idea to send a letter that outlines your medical costs, your out-of-pocket expenses, and any lost income as a result of the accident.
+The claims adjuster for the insurance company will respond to your assessment with one of their own—or they might send one first.

 They will always offer you a lower amount than you think you are owed, but this is a regular part of the process, and you shouldn't take it personally.
 At this point, you can either accept the insurance company’s offer or continue to negotiate.
 If you and the insurance company don't reach an agreement, you might need to file a lawsuit, but hopefully, it doesn't come to that.

 Always keep in mind that this process requires patience and self-confidence.
-Filing a claim is a hassle, and seeing it through to a successful settlement is a hassle indeed.
+Filing and settling an auto accident claim is a hassle.
+Seeing it through to a successful settlement can be time-consuming, indeed.
 At the end of the day, it's worth the time to fight for the money you're owed, but that doesn't mean it will be fun.